ervinK/Gousiosg-Java-CG-Modifier/README.md

 1. If you have your project in type *.jar -> " ./gousiosgcg.sh example.jar " to analyze

-2. Otherwise you have your classes .class format ->
+2. Otherwise you must have your classes .class format ->
 	  "./gousiosgcg.sh toCreate_jarfile_name.jar  path/from/this/dir/to/bin"